 Mag Burns brings over 30 years of research experience to the table.
 She first joined Angus Reid in the early 1980’s, fresh from completing undergraduate studies at the U of T. Mag spent the next 20 years managing national polling programs and syndicated public policy studies for the Angus Reid Group.
 After 2000, Mag’s focus migrated to Ipsos-Reid’s international operations, directing a team specialized in offshore data collection.
 She retired from Ipsos Operations in 2010 as Senior Vice President of Global Research Services.
-At ARI, Mag lends her expertise as needed to regular and ad-hoc polling endeavours.
+At the Angus Reid Institute, Mag lends her expertise as needed to regular and ad-hoc polling endeavours.

-Allison Bystrom is a Research Associate at ARI.
+Allison Bystrom is a Research Associate at the Angus Reid Institute.
 She works on creating, analyzing and reporting on polls about issues that matter to Canadians.
 Allison studied market research in university but was always more interested in public policy and politics and enjoys her role combining these fields.
 In her past life she specialized in getting jobs that allowed her to travel, interning in Washington DC and Ghana and working on the Olympics in Vancouver, London and Sochi.
 Allison has a Bachelor of Commerce from the University of Calgary.

-Quinn Palmer, Research Associate
+Ian Holliday, Research Associate